Holfz/ig-followers-tracker-discord/README.md

 3. Type a command `.adduser yourinstagramusername` for adding username to database for tracking
 4. Bot will track your followers and sent it to channel every 11:30 PM

+## Not working list
+1. Schedule on 11:30PM is not working right now (using .check for this time)

 ## Disclaimer
 **This project using for practice my Python language experience** If you help me improve my code please make a pull request with edited code in it (Add description explaining will much help)